-At Manglai we help companies measure their carbon footprint and prepare the sustainability information required by the ESRS and CSRD, integrating the environmental, social and governance dimensions.
+At Manglai we help companies measure their carbon footprint and prepare their sustainability information, enabling them to contribute in a measurable way to the Sustainable Development Goals.
 Discover how Manglai can help you.

 Companies that trust us